Jasmin2895/LeetCodePractise/README.md

 # LeetCodePractise
 Solutions to leet code problems
-This  folder will contain leet code problems solution data structure wise
+This  folder will contain leet code problems solution which i have solved.
+The solutions are separated on the basis of data structure.